KollaNeeraja/Bike_Sharing/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Technologies Used
+## Technologies Use
-- library - version 1.0
-- library - version 2.0
+- Python 2.0
-- library - version 3.0
+- Jupiter Ananaconda

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
+- This is the academic project by the upgrade
 - This project was inspired by...
 - References if any...
 - This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@githubkollaNeeraja] - feel free to contact me!

 <!-- Optional -->